FarronF/limerick-council-meetings/meetings/2017/12/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th November 2017.md

 And Resolved:

-“That, the draft Minutes, as circulated, be taken as read and adopted and signed”.--- 2
+“That, the draft Minutes, as circulated, be taken as read and adopted and signed”.
+---
+2

 Councillor Galvin expressed his disappointment at the distribution of the Development Fund